Skip to content

 NeoPDF

-NeoPDF is a fast, reliable, and scalable interpolation library for Parton Distribution Functions (PDFs), designed for both present and future hadron collider experiments.
-It aims to be a modern, high-performance alternative to LHAPDF, focusing on:
+NeoPDF is a fast, reliable, and scalable interpolation library for both Collinear Parton Distribution Functions (PDFs) and Transverse Momentum Dependent Distributions (TMDs) with modern features, designed for both present and future hadron collider experiments.
+It aims to be a modern, high-performance alternative to both LHAPDF and TMDlib, focusing on:

-• Performance: Written in Rust for speed and safety, with zero-cost abstractions and efficient memory management.
+Written in Rust 🦀 for speed and safety, with zero-cost abstractions and efficient memory management.

-• Multi-language Support: Native Rust API, with bindings for Python, Fortran, C, and C++.
+Native Rust 🦀 API, with bindings for various programming languages such as Python 🐍, Fortran, C, and C++.

 Motivation

 The need for a fast and reliable PDF interpolation is critical in high-energy physics, especially for precision calculations at hadron colliders.
-Existing solutions like LHAPDF, while widely used, have limitations in terms of extensibility and features.
+Existing solutions like LHAPDF or TMDlib, while widely used, have limitations in terms of extensibility and features.
 NeoPDF addresses these by:

 • Providing a modern, modular codebase.